top of page

 Always travel with and use: reusable water bottle, towel, reusable straws and utensils, reusable tote/shopping bag.
 Don’t be afraid to politely tell a shop that you don’t need a single use plastic bag, straw, cup, or fork.

 Limit your trash.
 Aim to do this double than you would at home.
 Many international travel locations do not have sustainable trash management or recycling.
-You can choose to bring some items home with you to be recycled rather than dispose of them in a place with no recycling.
+Bring some items home with you to be recycled rather than dispose of them in a place with no recycling.

 Avoid cultural displays put on solely for tourists.
 This sometimes takes research to know what is an authentic cultural event and what is shown in exploitative ways for tourists.
 We will find you authentic ways to experience local arts and culture.